|

 a boat trip to the Island of Ailsa

-beach rarely gets busy as it is mainly only
+gets busy as it is mainly only used by

-north end of the beach is situated on the
+end of the beach is on the ruin of the

 towards Turnberry Hotel left and Spa right.